 After reviewing the literature of the theology of apostolic movements, grassroots movements, and entrepreneurial principles, it is necessary to highlight some commonalities that will need to be explored in further research.

-The entrepreneurial leader is described decisions for expansion of an organization by thinking through prediction and creation logic (Greenberg et al, 2011).
+The entrepreneurial leader is described as making decisions for expansion of an organization by thinking through prediction and creation logic (Greenberg et al, 2011).
 According to Addison (2011), movement leaders need to be flexible in their thought process so that they are adaptable to culture and can sustain a CPM.

-An entrepreneurial leader’s worldview is to create ventures that are socially, environmentally, and economically responsible and sustainable (Greenberg et al, 2011).
+An entrepreneurial leader’s worldview is to create ventures that are socially, environmentally, and economically responsible and sustainable (Greenberg et al, 2011, page).
 Rolland Allen (1962) believed that missionaries should model after Paul and therefore should not create its economic source through foreign funding because it is not economically sustainable and will prevent reproduction.
 Like wise, in regard to social responsibility, Paul became a Jew when he preached to the Jews and he became a gentile when he preached to the gentile (Ott & Wilson, 2008, p.
 416).

-Finally, an entrepreneurial leader will make decisions through the filter of self- and social awarenessAs mentioned, the flexibility of Paul, when among Jews or Gentiles, could be seen as hypocritical.
+Finally, an entrepreneurial leader will make decisions through the filter of self- and social awareness.
+As mentioned, the flexibility of Paul, when among Jews or Gentiles, could be seen as hypocritical.
 However, Paul knew who he was, what he wanted, and whom he was with.
 His response in 1 Corinthians 9: 22 to those who may consider this hypocritical is, “I have become all things to all people, so that by all means I should save some” (Schreiner, 2001, p.
 62).
+Rather than being hypocritical he was adaptive, based on a clear self-awareness.

 When discussing apostolic church planting, Ott & Wilson said, “The first and main question is not which method promises the best results, but which method corresponds most closely with the news of Jesus… The caliber of Christian workers is solely determined on the basis of their faithfulness to the gospel of Jesus” (2008, p.
 416 - 417).
 In addition, finding like-minded people is key because “relationships are the key ingredient in the exponential growth of movements” (Addison, 2011, p.
 77).